-Second Homes And Vacation Home Conventional Mortgages
+Second Homes And Investment Property Conventional Mortgages

-Investment Property Conventional Mortgages
+Second Homes And Investment Property Conventional Mortgages

-- However, if the investment home mortgage borrower needs to use 75% of the potential rental income from the subject investment home purchase in order to qualify for additional income, then the borrower needs to put a 25% down payment on an investment home property.
+To qualify for a second home or vacation home mortgage, a 10% down payment and a 620 FICO credit score are required.
+The minimum down payment requirement for an investment home mortgage loan is a 15% down payment.
+However, if the investment home borrower can use 75% of the potential rental income from the subject investment home purchase in order.
+To do so, the borrower must put a 25% down payment on an investment home property.

 HomePath Mortgage Conventional Loans

-- Alternative financing for HomePath properties includes 3% down payment conventional loan, 3.5% down payment FHA Loan, 0% down payment VA loan if you are a veteran, or 0% down payment USDA loan if the property is in a USDA approved area and you qualify for a USDA loan.
+Unfortunately, Fannie Mae has discontinued the HomePath Loan and HomePath Renovation Mortgage program.
+Homebuyers can still purchase a HomePath property.
+However, the HomePath mortgage program has been discontinued.
+Alternative financing for HomePath properties includes a 3% down payment conventional loan and a 3.5% down payment FHA Loan.
+0% down payment VA loan if you are a veteran.
+Or 0% down payment USDA loan if the property is in a USDA-approved area and you qualify for a USDA loan.

 Qualifying For Conventional Mortgages After Bankruptcy And Foreclosure